kogakure/website-11ty-stefanimhoff.de/src/posts/2021/how-to-prepare-for-the-worst-case.md

 I have two bicycles, an older mountain bike with a suspension fork and a new [Cube Hyde Pro](https://archiv.cube.eu/2020/347200) city bike with a belt drive system.
 Those should be sufficient to leave the city when the energy is not restored after a week.
 I bought a few physical maps to reach my bug-out location by bike.

 When I was a teenager, I bought a {% affiliate "US military compass", "B08D774ZM8" %} that I own.
 Additionally, I have binoculars and a monocular.
-I’m thinking of buying a physical bike map of Germany.

 ### Medicine, Health & Security